 Of course it’s a little painful to get rid of things that are in perfectly good shape, which is why I’m a huge fan of consigning.
 I can recoup some of the cost of things that didn’t work out for whatever reason, and they can go to people who’ll enjoy them more than I did.
 I like The RealReal because the process is super simple – request a shipping label, send your stuff off and they do all the work of selling it.
 Anything that isn’t on their designer directory I either consign at one of the local shops or donate.
 I’m try not to throw things away if I can avoid it – even if it’s not fit to be worn anymore, most fabric can be repurposed for craft projects or at worst cut up to use as rags.

 In With the New (To You)

 Once the good ol’ closet cleanout is done, it’s time to go shopping!
 Consignment shopping of course – you had to know that was coming!
 You see, I like nice clothing but my budget doesn’t always support that habit, so buying gently-loved clothes is a win for my bank account.
 Not to mention more environmentally responsible.
 Again, The RealReal is my go-to because they have strict condition requirements so I can get like-new designer stuff for a fraction of the retail cost (most of which I could never justify to myself).
+You will also have a better chance of finding quality green dresses for prom that best suit your style at Peaches Boutique.
+Why not check out these green dresses for women here for more best dresses selection!
 I’ve had a few really good finds there, like my much-worn Helmut Lang shift – for $11(!) – and the Akris Punto tank I featured a while back.